The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 Lakeside Shopping Centre is a precious gem of West Thurrock, Essex.
 It is an out-of-the-town grand structure granting you the leisure to shop as much as you want.
 Therefore, it is the epitome of luxury shopping, crossing Greater London’s eastern boundary.

 You can get any fancy item in this shopping mall.
-The overall area of the shopping center is 160,000 square meters.
+The overall area of the shopping centre is 160,000 square meters.
 In Britain, it ranks eleventh as per the total area.
 The picturesque views of the mall, along a former chalk quarry, are genuinely compelling.
 It has one of the largest spaces for shopping in the entire Europe, stretching for 200 acres.
 The authorities are planning to build a road linking the shopping mall to Lakeside Basin.

 Moreover, it is the home of various top brands like Levi’s, Flannels, Yours Clothing, H&M Home, and many more.
 Your dining experience is also going to be fabulous here by visiting Love Churros or Casco Lounge.
 Since winter is here, do not miss out on the grand Winter Sales at Thomas Sabo or the Christmas treats at Café Giardino.